neofactoris3/Pling/README.md

 What's working:

-1. A basic UI
+1. Basic UI

 Currently working on:

-1. A RecyclerView that gets data from Parse
+1. RecyclerView that gets data from Parse
 2. You tell...